 In 2008 it was the action taken (or not) over previous years that led to organisations succeeding or failing.
 We know that many businesses won’t survive this crisis.
 We will have inquisitions about debt levels, pay equality and ownership models.
 On my boards, it’s clear that investment in good leadership is paying off, as is board teamwork and clarity about purpose.
 After all, it’s easier to pivot quickly if you know what really matters.
 Let’s hope that we find a way to beat the virus, save lives and reopen the country to business before all of the best governance in the world is simply not enough.

-Natalie Ceeney CBE is a chairman and non-executive director.
+Natalie Ceeney CBE is a board chair and non-executive director.

 Want to know more?
 If you are an experienced board member, subscribe to our newsletter.